 Our KS3 intake post COVID-19 returns has shown lower than expected levels of literacy below national average and increased levels of SEND.
 We put in place specific targeted interventions where required.
 We have appointed a new assistant headteacher to overs and develop our SEND provisions.
 We now have a focus on quality first teaching, effective academic support academic support and use of virtual learning at the core of this PP policy to close the disadvantaged attainment gaps.
 The school has bought in to reading tests and to aid the tracking and intervention, as part of the new reading and literacy strategy.
-A 'Reading Zone' will be build this year to help promote literacy across the school.
-New literacy coordinators have been employed.
+A new 'Library Hub' reading zone has been built with a book vending machine to help promote literacy across the school.
+New literacy and reading coordinators have been employed.